 So much of what you do and see is affected by its recent history.
-Not reading up on the Khmer Rouge before you go would be like visiting Berlin and not knowing about why the Berlin Wall was erected – and torn down.
+Not reading up on the Khmer Rouge before you go would be like visiting Berlin and not knowing why the Berlin Wall was erected – and torn down.
 Spend some time reading books like When the War was Over by Elizabeth Becker, The Gate by Francois Bizot or watch the movie The Killing Fields.

 You could spend as a little as two days in Phnom Penh if history isn’t your thing.
 I would recommend at LEAST four days as some of the “sights” are rather emotional and if you are like me you may need time for reflection before moving on to the next item on the list.

-The Royal Palace is shrouded with gold gilded roofs and awash with lily ponds, it is an oasis of colour and peace in the middle of the city.
+The Royal Palace shrouded with gold gilded roofs and awash with lily ponds, it is an oasis of colour and peace in the middle of the city.
 Take your time wandering through the many opulent buildings to absorb the serenity.
 It is also the home of the Silver Pagoda – whose floor is covered with five tons of silver.
 Napoleon even had a house built here in the French style of the time, but he never stayed in it.
-NOTE: Dress respectfully, covering shoulders and legs.

 In the centre of town – which is also known as the Russian Market.
 It is full of great souvenirs, clothes for every occasion and a great fresh food market.
 Just to the side of the fresh food market are several stalls that are set up to serve lunch – sit at the stall and chat to the owner and other customers as you slurp down a giant bowl of noodle soup.
-NOTE: Make a note of opening times and days to not miss out

-Feeling like a curry?
-Head to Mount Everest – for some deliciously authentic, well priced, huge portioned indian food.
-It is also one of the oldest indian restaurants in Phnom Penh.
+Head to Mount Everest – for some deliciously authentic, well priced, huge portioned Indian food.
+It is also one of the oldest Indian restaurants in Phnom Penh.